Worst-Case Scenario: Firms wrestle with supply bottlenecks - NewsBreak

 And he wanted to keep jobs in America.

 “We started out doing it at a disadvantage,” he said.
-“We just got a little bit lucky.″
+“We just got a little bit lucky.
+We don’t have a lot of supply chains.’’

+Freight charges are way up in the United States, he said, but that’s still nothing like the exploding cost of shipping containers.

+Mursix Corp., which makes precision metal components for the auto and healthcare industries, has been pounded by higher steel costs and shipping bottlenecks.

 But leaving China isn’t easy.
 Costs there remain low.
 And specialized suppliers cluster in Chinese manufacturing centers, making it easy for factories to get parts when they need them.

+It can also be risky.
+Companies might be forced to leave equipment behind, raising the possibility that the Chinese workers they’ve trained can put the abandoned molds and machine tools to work cranking out competing products.

+“It’s complicated to extract yourself from China,” Coates said, “and often very expensive.’’

-Still, growing awareness of the risks of depending on supplies that must cross a vast ocean — especially at a time of U.S.-China tensions — is making U.S. companies look for alternatives closer to home.
-After all, major supply chain disruptions are becoming more common.
+But growing awareness of the risks of depending on supplies that must cross a vast ocean — especially at a time of U.S.-China tensions — is making U.S. companies look for alternatives closer to home.
+After all, major supply chain disruptions are becoming more common, the consulting firm McKinsey has found

-’’Although COVID feels like such a black swan — and it is — disruptions in supply chains have been increasing in severity and frequency,” said Katy George, a partner at the consultancy McKinsey & Co.
+’’Although COVID feels like such a black swan — and it is — disruptions in supply chains have been increasing in severity and frequency,” said Katy George, a McKinsey partner.

-Once rare, supply chain disruptions that last a month or more are now occurring every 3.7 years, McKinsey found.
-Disruptions that last 100 days — something that happens every five to seven years — could devour a year’s worth of earnings in some industries.
+Once rare, supply chain breakdowns that last a month or more are now occurring every 3.7 years, McKinsey found, noting in a report that “a single severe event that disrupts production for 100 days — something that happens every five to seven years on average — could erase almost a year’s earnings in some industries.”

 Comments / 0